suchitbiswal/goTomeeting/readme.txt

 Will the these instructions project setup should have been complete

 Execution instruction :
-	1. I have kept it simple for now, it will execute the only test that I created from commandline
+	1. I have kept it simple for now, it will execute the only test that I created from command line
 	2. it supports chrome and firefox browser for now, please make changes in the testconfig.properties to change the browser
 	3. testNG suite file which will drive the execution
 	4. For execution from command line